Several Major Airlines Ask U.S. Government to Stop Flying Separated Children on Their Planes

+US airlines on Wednesday spoke out against the Trump administration’s “zero tolerance” immigration policy that resulted in the separation of migrant children from their families.

+American Airlines, United Airlines and Frontier Airlines all issued statements in the hours before President Donald Trump backed down and signed an executive order to end the controversial policy.
+Delta Air Lines commended Trump for reversing course.

-American Airlines, United Airlines and Frontier Airlines have asked the US government to not use their planes to transport undocumented migrant children who have been separated from their families.
+American, United and Frontier earlier on Wednesday asked the federal government not to use their planes to transport migrant children after they’re taken from their parents.

-All three companies issued statements Wednesday telling the Trump administration they did not want to be ensnared in its controversial “zero tolerance” policy for detaining undocumented immigrants at the US border.
-Parents who cross the border illegally are taken into custody and children are rounded up and placed in holding facilities apart from their parents.

-The Department of Homeland Security said it was disappointed in the airlines’ decision.

-After intense outcry over the policy, President Trump on Wednesday signed an executive order to end the separation of families.

-American Airlines said on Wednesday it has “no desire to be associated with separating families, or worse, to profit from it.
+American Airlines said it has “no desire to be associated with separating families, or worse, to profit from it.
 We have every expectation the government will comply with our request and we thank them for doing so.”

 Like many other US airlines, American Airlines has contracts with the US government to allow federal employees to use its planes for certain travel.
 For example, the company said it has “carried refugees for non-profits and the government.”

-None of the three airlines were able to definitively say whether their planes had been used to transport migrants who were detained after crossing the US border.
+None of the airlines were able to definitively say whether their planes had been used to transport migrant children away from their families.

+One airline official told CNN that they have limited insight on the exact circumstances of the people for whom the government buys tickets.
+The airlines don’t know whether the individual is being deported, is a child separated from its family and headed to a detention center, or if it’s an unaccompanied minor being reunited with family.

+As one airline official told CNN, “we don’t have full visibility beyond who they are transporting.”

+The Department of Homeland Security said it was disappointed in the airlines’ statements.

-American said it would be “extremely disappointed to learn that is the case.”
+American said it would be “extremely disappointed to learn” that migrant children who had been separated from their families had flown on its planes.

 “[T]he government does not disclose information about the nature of the flights it takes or the passengers who are traveling,” the company said.